 Our highly trained doctors, nurses and paramedics provide the best care possible outside a major teaching hospital.
 They use specially-fitted and equipped helicopters, turbo-prop air ambulances, medi-jets, supported by our own road transport vehicles, to get their patients to the most appropriate medical facility quickly and safely.

-CareFlight operates a fleet of turbo-prop air ambulances to transport patients between clinics and hospitals and from accident scenes.
+CareFlight operates a fleet of turbo-prop air ambulances to transport patients between hospitals, clinics and medical facilities.

 The CareFlight planes are a welcome sight to people living in remote locations who would not otherwise be able to access appropriate medical care.
 They also bring support to remote area health professionals who provide primary health care through community clinics.

-CareFlight planes are staffed by a CareFlight pilot, CareFlight nurse and, for high acuity patients, a CareFlight doctor.
+CareFlight planes are staffed by a CareFlight pilot, CareFlight nurse, and often, a CareFlight doctor.
 The highly experienced aeromedical teams provide a ‘flying hospital’ – a patient retrieval service with a hospital standard of care.

-We transport patients with serious respiratory conditions, cardiovascular problems, obstetric complications, snake bites and severe burns, as well as people injured in car, motorbike, farm vehicle and aircraft crashes.
+In NSW, CareFlight operates dedicated air ambulances to transport patients needing specialist care in regional areas to and from major hospitals in Sydney and Newcastle.
+We transport patients with all levels of need, including serious cardiovascular problems, obstetric complications, snake bites and severe burns, as well as people injured in car, motorbike, farm vehicle and aircraft accidents.

 CareFlight planes also transport children and babies, including premature babies.
 The planes can accommodate specialised newborn and paediatric equipment such as neonatal intensive care modules and BabyPods.